broquaint/soup-stash/app/views/static/about.md

 the future provide more aggregate data e.g statistics, graphs, accomplishments, etc.

-Currently it contains all the games for versions 0.11 & 0.12 played on all of those servers based on the logfiles.
+Currently it contains all the games for versions 0.11, 0.12 & trunk played on all of those servers based on the logfiles.
 It also watches the logfiles so keeps apace with the latest games.

 This site is still in *alpha* mode so please excuse the rough edges and the general lack of completeness.

-The owner and operator is [broquaint](mailto:broquaint@broquaint.com) (aka [Snowclone][myplayer]) and the source code can be found at [the github repo][repo].
+The owner and operator is [broquaint](mailto:broquaint@broquaint.com) (aka [Snowclone][myplayer]) and the source code can be found at the [soup-stash github repo][repo].

 [cao]: http://crawl.akrasiac.org/ "crawl.akrasiac.org"
 [cdo]: https://crawl.develz.org/ "crawl.develz.org"